This post is sponsored by Blue Diamond Almonds. As always, all opinions are my own. Thank YOU for supporting the brands that support My Sequined Life!

 Ingredients

-- Β½ cup dark chocolate chunks, for melting and drizzling
+- 4 ounces dark chocolate for melting and drizzling

 Instructions

-- Preheat oven to 300 degrees F. Line a large baking sheet with parchment paper and set aside.
+- Preheat oven to 300°F. Line a large baking sheet with parchment paper trimmed to lay flat (no overhang along the sides) and set aside.

-- Add almonds to the bowl of a food processor and pulse until almonds are in crumbly, very small pieces.
-Add finely chopped almonds to a mixing bowl and stir in flour and salt.
+- Add almonds to the bowl of a food processor and pulse until they are in crumbly, small pieces not much larger than the size of a green pea.
+Add the finely chopped almonds to a mixing bowl and stir together with the flour, orange zest, salt, and cinnamon until evenly combined.

-- To scoop, pack dough into a teaspoon and level off the top.
-Remove dough from teaspoon and gently roll and press dough into a ball with your hands.
-Place dough on prepared baking sheet at least two to three inches from the edges.
+- Densely pack dough into a teaspoon measuring scoop and level off the top, or use a mini cookie scoop if available.
+Remove the dough from the teaspoon and gently roll and press dough into a ball with your hands.
+Place the balls on the lined baking sheet at least 2 ½-3 inches from the edges and each other.
 Repeat with the remainder of the dough, maintaining the same distance between cookies as they spread considerably as they bake.

-- Bake for 13-15 minutes, or until the cookies have spread into a thin layer and have turned golden brown on the top, with a bit of a darker golden brown on the edges.
-Let cookies cool on baking sheet for a few minutes, and then transfer to a wire rack to cool.
+- Bake on the middle rack for 20-25 minutes, or until the cookies have spread into a thin layer and have turned a deep golden brown color across.
+Once out of the oven immediately use the back of a spoon to nudge any angles or edges back into a smoother circular shape.
+Let the cookies cool on the baking sheet for 5 minutes, and then transfer to a wire rack to cool completely.

-- For the chocolate drizzle, melt chocolate using your preferred method (either in a double boiler or in twenty-second intervals in the microwave, stirring after each interval, until chocolate chunks just lose their shape and chocolate is melted and smooth).
-Transfer melted chocolate to a plastic bag, seal, and snip the very corner of the bag.
-Pipe chocolate in your preferred pattern on top.
+- For the chocolate drizzle, melt chocolate using your preferred method (either in a double boiler or in twenty-second intervals in the microwave, stirring after each interval, until the chocolate is melted and smooth).
+To drizzle, transfer melted chocolate to a plastic bag, seal, and snip the very corner of the bag.
+Pipe chocolate in your preferred pattern over top.
+For sandwiches, spread chocolate along the smooth side of a florentine, then press another florentine into it and let harden before serving or storing.

 Notes